kanghoward/rrt-ros-implementation/README.md

 - `getNeighbours(const Point2D& newNode, int neighbourhoodRadius)`:
     -> Retrieves the indices of neighbors within a given radius.

+## Main Functions (Assignment Requirements)

+- `void publishPath()`:
+    -> Publishes the path calculated by RRT as a nav_msgs::Path message.
+The candidate is required to implement the logic in this function.

+- `bool isPointUnoccupied(const Point2D & p)`:
+    -> Utility function to check if a given point is free or occupied in the map.
+    - `p`: Point in the map.
+    - Returns a boolean value indicating true if the point is unoccupied and false if occupied.
+The candidate is required to implement the logic in this function.

+- `void plan()`:
+    -> Given a map, the initial pose, and the goal, this function will plan a collision-free path through the map from the initial pose to the goal using the RRT or RRT* algorithm

 ## Additional Utility Functions